bobbyiliev/quick_access_logs_summary/CONTRIBUTING.md

 Creating a pull request is described in
  [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

+## Continuous Integration

+This repository uses GitHub Actions for continuous integration.
+Each pull request will automatically:
+- Run shellcheck on all shell scripts
+- Execute the test suite
+- Verify code formatting

 ## Issue Creation

 In the event that you have a issue using the tool or have a suggest for a change but don't want to contribute code,